carlos-a-enriquez/lab2/README.md

 7. vH PSWM benchmark false positive analysis
 8. SVM benchmark false positive analysis
 9. vH PSWM and SVM false negative analysis
 - Note: Step 9 has no corresponding python scripts.
 Only a jupyter notebook is available.
 (See jupyter_notebooks.tar.gz)

+## Data availability
+The training and benchmark datasets can be accessed from [here](input_data/)